Toggle: English / Spanish

 Take the following steps if you think a person is in shock:

-Even if the person is able to breathe on his or her own, continue to check rate of breathing at least every 5 minutes until help arrives.
+- Even if the person is able to breathe on their own, continue to check rate of breathing at least every 5 minutes until help arrives.

 IF THE PERSON VOMITS OR DROOLS

 - Turn the head to one side to prevent choking.
 Do this as long as you do not suspect an injury to the spine.

 - If a spinal injury is suspected, "log roll" the person instead.
 To do this, keep the person's head, neck, and back in line, and roll the body and head as a unit.

 In case of shock:

 - Do NOT give the person anything by mouth, including anything to eat or drink.

 - Do NOT move the person with a known or suspected spinal injury.

 - Do NOT wait for milder shock symptoms to worsen before calling for emergency medical help.

 When to Contact a Medical Professional